inhooham90/escape/README.md

-The colors used, were mainly black, red, and yellowish toned to emotionally affect the players.
+The colors used, are mainly black, red, and yellowish toned to psychologically affect the players.

 Throughout the game, there are minor jumpscares.
 Users must look for clues and hints to help Tom collect pieces of his memory and escape the dreaded cabin.